-Make sure to check the airflow and soil
+1. Make sure to check the airflow and soil

 To not let the leaves of the basil plants wilt, you have to provide well-drained soil to the plants which need not be much moist or much dry.

-Provide a sufficient amount of nutrients
+2. Provide a sufficient amount of nutrients

 Nutrients are required by every plant for its growth and expansion.
 But sometimes, they do not get it, so you have to provide them with the nutrient mix which should contain calcium, potassium, and even nitrogen so that they grow properly and do not drop off.

-Make use of fungicides
+3. Make use of fungicides

 You have to use a fungicide when you notice changes in the colors of the leaves of the basil plants.
 You can use the effective one named Metalaxyl.

-Repot the basil plants
+4. Repot the basil plants

 When you know that your plant is not growing well due to the wrong soil texture, then you have to provide them with loamy soil which will allow the plant to move its roots willingly.

-Prune the plants regularly
+5. Prune the plants regularly

 It is better to trim the plants from time to time if the plant has attained a maturity level.
 It will give relief to the stems which won’t let the leaves wilt.

-Plant them in a large container
+6. Plant them in a large container

 If you feel that the container is small for the plants you have grown, then you can shift them to a large container as it will make them feel comfortable and they will grow well.

-Sufficient amount of sunlight
+7. Sufficient amount of sunlight

 So, you have to provide them with proper sunlight for their growth.
 You have to provide them with at least 8 hours of sunlight in a day so that they give you the desired results.

-Retain the moisture level of the plant
+8. Retain the moisture level of the plant

-Guys, it becomes essential to retaining the moisture level of the basil plants so that they perform well.
+Guys, it becomes essential to retain the moisture level of the basil plants so that they perform well.
 You have to put them in well-drained and potting soil and provide a drainage system so that the plant does not suffer the humid conditions.